A Security Framework for General Blockchain Layer 2 Protocols: The Ideal Functionality for L2 Protocols

 \section{The Ideal Functionality for L2 Protocols}

 In this section, we formalize the core contribution of this work: an ideal functionality $\mathcal{F}_{\text{layer2}}$ that captures the essential behavior and security properties of general L2 protocols.
-The functionality is defined in the iUC framework~\cite{camenisch2019iuc}\footnote{The iUC framework extends Canetti's UC model~\cite{canetti2001universally} to support stateful, multi-session protocols.
-Prior work argues that iUC is more suitable for modeling complex systems like blockchain protocols than the standard UC~\cite{graf2021security}.
-We provide a brief overview in Appendix~\ref{apdx:iUC}.}and is composed of modular subroutines corresponding to the phases of an L2 protocol’s lifecycle.
-We begin by describing the design rationale, followed by a detailed presentation of the subroutines and their interactions.
+This functionality is defined within the iUC framework and is composed of modular subroutines that correspond to the phases of a L2 protocol’s lifecycle.
+The overall structure is depicted in Fig.~\ref{fig:structure}.